 There are two ads that stand out for me.
 No, they don’t have talking animals or babies (which I typically LOVE), but both are similar in the following ways:

 - They make me laugh out loud even as I watched them for the 3rd and 4th time

-- They have nothing to do with the product being sold - or even really mention/show product benefits other than their taglines (gasp again…), no RTB, no POD, and, I'm not even sure there is a consumer insight?
+- Each has nothing to do with the product being sold – or even really mention/show product benefits other than their taglines (gasp again…), no RTB, no POD, and, I’m not even sure there is a consumer insight?

-- They are both PURE entertainment, and almost make their products feel irreverent.
-I didn't feel like I was being "sold", there wasn't any fluffy marketing speak, just pure entertainment.
+- Both are PURE entertainment, and almost make their products feel irreverent.
+I didn’t feel like I was being “sold”, there wasn’t any fluffy marketing speak, just pure entertainment.

 The first ad is Geico’s Longest Goal Celebration Ever, the robot at the end leaves me on the floor.